 My previous postdoc was at PaleoLab, CEAZA, Chile, in collaboration with Marcelo Rivadeneira.
 This project focused on Conservation Paleobiology.
 I was specifically interested in exploring live-dead agreement in a latitudinal gradient along the Chilean coast.
 Since Chile has a long history of shellfish artisanal fishing, an important goal was to determine if and how local fishing has impacted mollusc communities over time, and inform management practices on how to protect this valuable resource.

-Previously, I did my Ph.D. at Macquarie University, Sydney, under the supervision of Matt Kosnik and Josh Madin.
-Before then, I majored in Biology at Universidad Nacional de Córdoba, Argentina, where I did my undergraduate thesis under the supervision of Sandra Gordillo.
+Previously, I did my Ph.D. at Macquarie University, Sydney, with the supervision of Matt Kosnik and Josh Madin.
+Before then, I majored in Biology at Universidad Nacional de Córdoba, Argentina, where I did my undergraduate thesis with the supervision of Sandra Gordillo.

 For questions or comments drop me an email at: email@example.com / firstname.lastname@example.org